PabloRees/South-African-crypto-market-prediction/Scripts/WriteUp.md

 *Figure 2: Differenced BTC-ZAR over Time*

 ##3.
 Initial analysis and variable selection
-Single linear (OLS) regression was used to test the hypothesis in the most basic way and a positive result was yielded.
-Regressing the unlagged BTC-ZAR variable on the unlagged BTC-USD variable reveals a strong positive relationship between the two - please see Figure 3.
+Single linear (OLS) regression was used to test the hypothesis in the most basic way and yielded a positive result.
+Regressing the un-lagged BTC-ZAR variable on the un-lagged BTC-USD variable reveals a strong positive relationship between the two - please see Figure 3.
-Next, regressing the unlagged BTC-ZAR variable on the  first lag of the BTC-USD market yields a weaker but comparable positive relationship - please see Figure 4.
-However, regressing the unlagged BTC-USD variable on the first lag of the BTC-USD market reveals a very weak positive relationship
-- please see Figure 5.
-Infact, even the second lag of the BTC-USD variable is a better predictor of the unlagged BTC-ZAR market than the first lag of the BTC-USD variable is for the BTC-USD market.
+Next, regressing the un-lagged BTC-ZAR variable on the  first lag of the BTC-USD market yields a weaker but comparable positive relationship - please see Figure 4.
+However, regressing the un-lagged BTC-USD variable on the first lag of the BTC-USD market reveals a very weak positive relationship - please see Figure 5.
+In fact, even the second lag of the BTC-USD variable is a better predictor of the un-lagged BTC-ZAR market than the first lag of the BTC-USD variable is for the BTC-USD market.
 Please see Table 1 for coefficients and R-Squared values.

 |Regression|Coefficient|R-Squared|
 |----------|-----------|---------|